resilar/sqleet/README.md

 SQLite3 with sqleet encryption support for iOS is a straightforward task (e.g., compile [switflyfalling/SQLiteLib](https://github.com/swiftlyfalling/SQLiteLib) with sqleet release amalgamation instead of the SQLite3 amalgamation).
-Moreover, iOS apps using an *encrypted* WAL-journaled SQLite3 database located in a shared data container get terminated when sent to the background (see [sqlcipher/sqlcipher#255](https://github.com/sqlcipher/sqlcipher/issues/255), [TN2408](https://developer.apple.com/library/archive/technotes/tn2408/_index.html) and
+Moreover, iOS apps with an *encrypted* WAL-journaled SQLite3 database in a shared data container are terminated when sent to the background (see [sqlcipher/sqlcipher#255](https://github.com/sqlcipher/sqlcipher/issues/255), [TN2408](https://developer.apple.com/library/archive/technotes/tn2408/_index.html) and